Are you thinking of fun ways to build community in your classroom?

 Finally, for one more layer, add in a sensory adventure.
 The leaders presented the followers with various classroom objects.
 With only an index finger touch, the follower would have to guess the object.
 An eraser, a pencil, a chair!
 You could try this with items from your sensory/science table.
 It could be an anticipatory set for introducing artifacts or building vocabulary and background.

-Are you thinking about ways to build community through social emotional games?
 Would you play Trust Walk with your students?
 Leave a Comment!